frezazadeh/Recommender-system/README.md

 ## Problem Statement

 The goal of this project is to develop a machine learning model that recommends movies to users based on their past viewing history and preferences.
-Using the MovieLens dataset, the system aims to provide personalized movie recommendations through a machine learning model integrated into a REST API.
+Using the MovieLens dataset, the system aims to provide personalized movie recommendations through a machine learning model integrated into a Fast API.

 Graph Neural Networks (GNNs) are used to process the graph-structured data where nodes represent entities (e.g., users and movies), and edges represent interactions (e.g., ratings).
 In my code, GNNs are the backbone of the recommendation model.